Hansloth/RISC-V_Assembler/README.md

 >* STEP2 RUN!

 Limitations:
->* Please only input decimal to I-type instructions
+>* Please only input decimal numbers to I-type instructions
 >* Only work on R,S,I type instructions

 ## Sample Inputs and Outputs: